The-Shadow-Emp/HostsMod/README.md

 ### Clarification

-# __ONLY USE THIS IF YOU ARE NOT STUPID ENOUGH TO CLICK GRABIFY AND IPLOGGER.ORG LINK AND STILL WANTED TO USE THEM_

 If you run netstat after running HostsMod, you will likely see connections to mvncentral.net.
 This is caused by HostsMod pointing everything to localhost (127.0.0.1).
 To prove this, open a command prompt window and type "ping mvncentral.net".
 The reply should be "Reply from 127.0.0.1".
 This shows that mvncentral.net now points to localhost.